September 28, 2014

 With that said, I would not necessarily recommend this as a long-term solution for most people if they can afford better.
-If you’re interested in a direct-to-consumer mattress, consider the Leesa mattress.
-It has a lot of the same benefits as Tuft and Needle, it has more specialty foam, but it’s about $200 more, depending on size.
-If you have the money, I think it’s worth the extra.
+If you’re interested in a higher quality direct-to-consumer mattress, check out my Mattress Quiz here

 If you do get the Tuft and Needle for yourself for long term use, pay close attention to how it supports your back and whether it causes any pressure on your joints.
 If you feel any discomfort, don’t hesitate to send it back through their free trial.